Romance in the Rain

 Romance in the Rain is a 2001 Chinese television period drama co-produced by Yi Ren Communications Company (怡人傳播有限公司) in Taiwan and China International Television Corporation (中国国际电视总公司) in mainland China.
-The series was adapted by Chiung Yao from her 1964 novel Fire and Rain (as well as a 1986 adaptation Lovers Under the Rain), with the setting moved from 1960s Taipei to 1930s Shanghai.
+The series was adapted by Chiung Yao from her 1964 novel Fire and Rain (as well as a 1986 adaptation Lovers Under the Rain), with the setting moved from 1960s in Taipei to 1930s in Shanghai.
 Romance in the Rain was filmed in Shanghai in 2000, and first broadcast in Taiwan on China Television in April 2001.

 The series stars Zhao Wei, Ruby Lin, Leo Ku, and Alec Su, reuniting Zhao, Lin and Su after the 1998–1999 smash hit My Fair Princess.
 Romance in the Rain was also an international success in East Asia and Southeast Asia.

 Characters

 (L-R): Su, Lin, Zhao and Ku in a promotional image.